-Farrell Curran from Age UK writes “if are holding a Fun Palace then we would love you to be part of our festival fortnight.
+Farrell Curran from Age of Creativity writes, “If are holding a Fun Palace then we would love you to be part of our festival fortnight.
 We want to promote what you are doing and ensure as many people hear about it as possible – including those older people who find it particularly difficult to get involved.
 Research shows that as you get older, you value creativity more, but quite often find it harder to take part, for a variety of reasons.
 We are working together with a huge number of partners to tackle this, including the Fun Palace team – and we need your help to realise our big ambitions.”

 Farrell has also written five top tips to think about when creating an event with and for older people: